ni/niveristand-custom-device-handbook/docs/express/Auto_Generated_Scripting_API.md

 These same operations are available to operators as right-click actions in System Explorer.
 See [Importing and exporting a configuration](Auto_Generated_UI.md#importing-and-exporting-a-configuration).

-> **Snippet placeholder:** *Add a complete, runnable scripting example here that builds a device, sets properties, adds a channel, and exports to JSON.*

 ---

 ### How property names map to API members